Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Formulation of the Control Problem

-Finally, sustaining adoption requires minimizing dissatisfaction among adopters.
-If negative experiences accumulate, individuals may abandon the innovation, hindering its long-term diffusion.
+{\textit{(3) Dissatisfaction reduction.} } Finally, sustaining adoption requires minimizing dissatisfaction among adopters.
+If negative experiences accumulate, individuals may abandon the innovation, hindering its long-term diffusion \cite{rezvani2015advances}.
 Improving product quality, providing reliable customer service, or enhancing user experience are all measures that reduce dissatisfaction.
-In our framework, this effect is captured by introducing a controlled version of the dissatisfaction rate: \be \delta^u_i := \delta_i (1 - u_i(t)).\ee
+Inspired by these findings, we model dissatisfaction control through a modified dissatisfaction rate:

 In practical applications, control efforts are constrained by limited resources.
 Campaigns, subsidies, or improvements all come at a cost, and decision makers must allocate finite resources wisely.
-To capture this constraint, we impose a budget restriction on the overall control input: \be \1^\top u(t) \leq C, \quad \forall t \geq0 \,,\ee where $C > 0$ represents the available budget for interventions at each time step, ensuring that the control effort remains feasible.
+To capture such constraints, we impose a budget restriction on the overall control input:

+where $C > 0$ represents the available budget for interventions at each time step, ensuring that the control effort remains feasible.